memphis-iis/GLUDB/docs/simple.md

 Although they aren't requirements, there are a few guidelines that you should keep in mind:

+ * Whatever you return from an index function will be treated as a _string_, so do yourself a favor and only return strings from index functions
  * Too many indexes can slow your database down needlessly.
 Some backends might even limit the number indexes allowed.
 In general, five or fewer is always OK and 100 is always too many :)
  * Although not strictly necessary, it's usually a good idea to design index functions that always return the same value for the same data object.
  * All index functions are called every time an object is saved, so you probably don't want long-running logic in an index function.

 If you have an index function that seems to violate one or both of the last two guidelines, you probably want a Field and an Index that returns the value